mab253/cpp_fall23/final.md

 There are specific requirements for each option, but all of your final projects will require:

 - Work in pairs.
-Collaboration and [pair programming](https://www.newyorker.com/magazine/2018/12/10/the-friendship-that-made-google-huge) is an important skill to learn!
+Collaboration and [pair programming](https://www.newyorker.com/magazine/2018/12/10/the-friendship-that-made-google-huge) are important skills to learn!
 Choose someone in your same Friday lab section (either CC1 or CC2) so that you can use that time and space to work together.

 - Create code in the [Replit](https://replit.com/) environment, so that you can collaborate with your project partner and so that your code can be easily compiled and shared at the end of the semester.